Key Man Insurance Tax – How it works

 What other options are there?

 If you are a director of a business, you can still take out key man insurance, even if you are a majority shareholder.
-However, it is less likely that you may be given tax relief.
+However, tax relief is less likely.
 Particularly, if you take out a critical illness policy.
 It’s always best to check this before taking out a policy first and to write up the terms to make yourself eligible.

 If you’re an owner looking for a whole of life policy, then shareholder protection is probably your best bet.
 However, as this is a more permanent option, it is unlikely to get tax relief.
 A shareholder protection policy works by taking out a policy on the life of shareholder or owner.
 The money then goes to the remaining shareholders in the event of the insured’s death.
 If you would like the money to go to your family rather than the business, Relevant Life Cover is a great tax-efficient option.
 This is exempt from corporation tax, income tax and national insurance contributions for both the business and the employer.